WintrySnowman/WInkTab/README.md

 - Remote Desktop (requires a recent version of Windows 10)
 - EasyCanvas (iPad Pro, tested by third party)

+**Important**: ZBrush will self-calibrate the pen pressure on the first strokes.
+When you first draw after opening the program, start with a heavy stroke - you may undo it afterwards.
+This will let ZBrush know what the maximum pressure is, otherwise initial light strokes will be treated differently.
+Needs to be repeated every time ZBrush is restarted.

 ## Requirements

 - Windows 8 or higher, 64-bit